 Local Resources

 On this page you will find links to local organizations and agencies that help older adults and family caregivers in Santa Clara County (or the Bay Area region in general).
+Also check out the Local Resources page of our Later Life Guide for links to county-wide resources for assistance and information on specific health needs.

 Emergency Contacts